-NPTC 549 (3u Theory and 3u Clinical; PNP/FNP program only).
-It requires 10.2 hrs/wk x 16 weeks (a total of 162 hours) in primary care settings that provide additional learning opportunities with infants, children and adolescents.
-500 clinical hours need to be completed in pediatric settings in order to sit for population specific certification.

-NPTC 541 (NPTC 610) (4u Theory, 3u Clinical and 1u Lab; FNP in Emergency Care program only).
+NPTC 621 (2u Theory, 2u Clinical and 1u Lab; FNP in Emergency Care program only) is offered in the Spring semester.
+The clinical hours can be over 3 semesters.
 It requires 10.2 hrs/wk x 16 weeks (a total of 162 hours) in emergency care settings.
+Students in the FNP/ENP program need 540 clinical hours to be completed focusing on assessment and management of individuals across the lifespan in emergency care settings.
+Students obtaining their Post Masters certificate in Emergency care need 540 clinical hrs to be completed in urgent and emergent settings in order to sit for certification.

-540 clinical hours need to be completed in urgent and emergent settings in order to sit for certification.
+NPTC 622 (2u Theory, 1u Clinical and 1u Lab; FNP in Emergency Care program only) is offered in the Fall semester.
+The clinical hours can be over 3 semesters.
+It involves 6.8 hrs/wk x 16 wks (a total of 108 hrs).
+Students in the FNP/ENP program need 540 clinical hours to be completed focusing on assessment and management of individuals across the lifespan in emergency care settings.
+Students obtaining their Post Masters certificate in Emergency care need 540 clinical hrs to be completed in urgent and emergent settings in order to sit for certification.